Email FacebookTwitterMenu burgerClose thin

 A notebook labeled "required minimum distributions."

-Applying RMD strategies can be a simple way to reduce what you owe in taxes during retirement.
-You can use just one strategy or apply several in order to bring down your tax bill.
-Just keep in mind that with the exception of a Roth IRA conversion, there’s no way to avoid RMDs indefinitely.
+Applying RMD strategies can be a straightforward way to minimize your tax liability during retirement.
+You can use just one strategy or apply several in order to lower your tax bill.
+Just remember that, with the exception of a Roth IRA conversion, there’s no way to avoid RMDs indefinitely.

 Retirement Planning Tips